Artur-Bertoni/Artur-Bertoni/README.md

 - 🔭 I'm currently working on with Java Web
-- 🌱 I'm currently learning MongoDB
+- 🌱 I'm currently learning MongoDB and Python

 ##